CoquiCoders/beta-book/about/user_testing.md

 ![Image Title](http://cl.ly/image/2Q1X2616391n/IMG_4040.JPG)

-From our [x number of] interviews we validated our hypotheses about the issues that BizWallet would address and the users it would serve.
+From our 10 interviews we validated our hypotheses about the issues that BizWallet would address and the users it would serve.
 We got great feedback and a great reception to the product.

 **Many testers were delighted** at the experience and the prospect of having a single place where they could find financial and support resources for their small businesses.